f4ni/DASH/dash-pipeline/README-dash-pymodel-workflows.md

 # Concise Developer Workflows
 This section gives you a quick idea of how to work on various tasks efficiently with the Python model.
 The Python model provides an alternative to the bmv2-based switch for faster development cycles and easier debugging.

->Do you have another use-case in mind?
-Help document it with a Pull-Request, or ask the community.

 ## Use Case I - Developing Python Model Code
 Developing Python model code requires generating artifacts via `make py-artifacts`.
 This is very quick since Python code doesn't need compilation.
 You can run the code via ` make run-pymodel HAVE_DPAPP=y